microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/CheckFileInfo.rst

     UniqueContentId
-        In special cases, a host may choose to not provide a :term:`SHA256`, but still have some mechanism for identifing that two different files contain the same content in the same manner as the :term:`SHA256` is used.
+        In special cases, a host may choose to not provide a :term:`SHA256`, but still have some mechanism for identifying that two different files contain the same content in the same manner as the :term:`SHA256` is used.

         This **string** value can be provided rather than a :term:`SHA256` value, if the host can guarantee that two different files with the same content will have the same UniqueContentId value.
 See :ref:`View performance`